TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 We also measure the radius and mass of \name{} b to be $r_p=$ \rplanet{} \Rearth{} and $m_p=$ \mplanet{} \Mearth{.} These values correspond to $22\sigma$ and $7\sigma$ detections, respectively.
 Combining these values gives a $4.7\sigma$ bulk density measurement of $\rho_p=4.7^{+1.0}_{-0.9}$ g cm$^{-3}$.
 Figure~\ref{fig:mr} compares the mass and radius of \name{} b to the current population of small M dwarf planets with masses measured to better than $3\sigma$. \name{} b is under-dense compared to an Earth-like composition planet of the same mass and is inconsistent with an Earth-like composition at $5.9\sigma$.
-As such, \name{} b could belong to the population of enveloped terrestrials, whose cores resemble that of the Earth but also require an extended gaseous envelope to explain their masses and radii.
+As such, \name{} b could belong to the population of enveloped terrestrials whose cores resemble that of the Earth but also require an extended gaseous envelope to explain their masses and radii.
 Assuming an Earth-like planetary core surrounded by a H/He envelope with solar-metallicity ($\mu=2.35$), whose envelope structure is described by the semi-analytic radiative-convective model from \cite{owen17}, we find that \name{} b would only require an envelope mass fraction of $X_{\rm env}=0.30^{+0.19}_{-0.17}$\% to explain its mass and radius.
 Here the uncertainties on $X_{\rm env}$ arise from sampling the marginalized posteriors of $m_p$, $r_p$, and $T_{\rm eq}$.
 However, such an extended H/He envelope at 121 times Earth insolation is highly susceptible to thermally-driven hydrodynamic escape \citep{lopez17}, which makes \name{} unlikely to be an enveloped terrestrial.
-Another possibility is that \name{} b has formed beyond the ice line and has retained volatile-rich composition \citep{raymond08}.
-Although we cannot rule out this possibility with out data, a volatile-rich composition is generally disfavored at the population level as forward modeling of the radius valley has revealed that the location of the radius valley strongly favors a smoothly-varying (i.e. not bimodal) distribution of underlying core masses, whose compositions are Earth-like rather than iron or water-rich \citep{owen17,wu19,gupta19,rogers20}.
+Another possibility is that \name{} b formed beyond the ice line and has retained a volatile-rich composition \citep{raymond08} with a high mean molecular weight atmosphere that may be resistant to hydrodynamic escape \citep{lopez17}.
+Although we cannot rule out this possibility with our data, a volatile-rich composition is generally disfavored at the population level as forward modeling of the radius valley has revealed that the location of the radius valley strongly favors a smoothly-varying (i.e. not bimodal) distribution of underlying core masses, whose compositions are Earth-like rather than iron or water-rich \citep{owen17,wu19,gupta19,rogers20}.

 Alternatively, the fact that \name{} b appears to be under-dense relative to an Earth-like composition may be explained by a rocky composition that is enhanced in Ca and Al-rich minerals rather than the typical Earth-like rocky compounds of magnesium silicates and iron \citep{dorn19}.
 At temperatures exceeding 1200 K within the mid-plane of the protoplanetary disk, the condensation fraction of Ca and Al is greater than that of Mg, Si, and Fe, which would provide more solid Ca and Al-rich material from which rocky planets could form.
 As such, if \name{} b formed in situ, it could belong to an alternative class of Super-Earths whose rocky interior compositions differ significantly from the Earth and the majority of Super-Earths.